MarinaHuber/Whats-the-SkyCast/README.md

 	- That's because the `CodingKeys` to decode the JSON are API-specific details defined in the backend.
 So declaring the `CodingKeys` in the `AllWeather` will couple it with API implementation details.
 And since other modules depend on the `AllWeather`, they'll also be coupled with API implementation details.

 	- Suggestion: Create an API-specific struct in the 'Weather API' module to perform the decoding.
 Thus, preventing API details from leaking into other modules.
 So, for example, if there's a change in the backend, it doesn't propagate everywhere in the codebase.
-You just update the Feed API module without affecting others.
+You just update the Weather API module without affecting others.

 7) Make careful and proper use of access control (e.g., marking as `private` any implementation details that aren’t referenced from other external components).

-8) When all tests are passing and you're done implementing your solution:
+8) When all tests are passing and you're done implementing tests

-10) If instructors request changes in your Pull Request, **only push your changes once you're done with all changes** to avoid running CI for every tiny commit.

 TODO: